vergil-zhao/genetic_algorithm/README.md

       "parameters": [0.0, 0.0, 0.0],  // actual parameters
       "fitness": 1.0,                 // fitness value
       "alive": true                   // The alive flag.
 It will be kept for next
-                                      // generation if it true, otherwise, it may
+                                      // generation if it is true, otherwise, it
-                                      // be replaced by offspring.
+                                      // might be replaced by offspring.
     },
     ...
   ],